 The Niagara Falls Water Board has embarked on an ambitious Capital Improvement Plan to upgrade and improve the City’s aging water and wastewater infrastructure.
-From 2018 to 2022, the Niagara Falls Water Board plans unprecedented investments totaling over $59 Million to implement projects necessary to meet the City’s water and wastewater demands – now and into the future.
+From 2019 to 2023, the Niagara Falls Water Board plans tremendous investments totaling over $47.5 million to implement projects necessary to meet the City’s water and wastewater demands – now and into the future.

 The CIP includes repair, replacement, and upgrades to treatment plants, water and sewer mains, technology, and more.
 It also includes mandated projects and rehabilitation of assets necessary to meet permit and other regulatory requirements.